gigi0310/Coins100x/README.md

 - Adding coins to favourites, at the same time, removing coins from coins pool.
 - Removing favourites coin, and adding back to the coins pool.
 - Adding muliple time segments (1 day, 1 week and 1 year) for users to look at historical pricing for each currency
+- Use buildkite to continuously deploy to heroku

 ## Future Improvements